 Compass is a seasonal newsletter produced by the Theosophical Society (Pasadena) British Section containing Theosophical articles and quotes pertinent to current streams of thought.

-If you wish to receive Compass free via e-mail, please use our online subscription form, or alternatively please browse the online editions.
+If you wish to receive Compass free via e-mail, please use our online subscription form.

 Comments on and contributions to editions of Compass are welcome.
-Please contact the editor at e-mail: firstname.lastname@example.org
+Please contact the editor: firstname.lastname@example.org

 Below is a selection of contributions that have appeared in Compass over the years.